Blaze and the Monster Machines: Main

-Nolan North, pictured here in 2019, voices the titular character.
+Nolan North, pictured here in 2025, voices the titular character.

 Blaze

 Blaze (voiced by Nolan North) is the main host of the series and central character as well as an orange-red monster truck who is good-hearted, loyal, and brave.
 He is based on the first generation 2010-2014 Ford F-150 SVT Raptor in the form of a trophy truck/pre-runner, judging from the coinciding orange-red color, and has a modified version of the older generation 2004-2008 F-150's grille shaping design, along with a 2007-2013 Chevrolet Silverado's horizontal bar.
 He is Axle City's number 1 racer, especially with help from his Blazing Speed which is initiated by saying "Let's Blaze!".
-At the beginning of Season 1, Blaze becomes a Monster Machine racer after winning the Monster Machine World Championship, Season 2 has him join the Axle City Fire Department, Season 3 sees him become King of Animal Island, Season 4 has him join the Axle City Police Department to help Officer Anna, and Season 7 has him join the Renewable Energy Team.
-In the Season 5 episode "The Blaze Family", Blaze reveals the he has a family: an unnamed mother and father, as well as a younger sister named Sparkle.
+At the beginning of Season 1, Blaze becomes a Monster Machine racer after winning the Monster Machine World Championships, Season 2 has him join the Axle City Fire Department, Season 3 sees him become King of Animal Island, Season 4 has him join the Axle City Police Department to help Officer Anna, and Season 7 has him join the Renewable Energy Team.
+In the Season 5 episode "The Blaze Family", Blaze reveals that he has a family: an unnamed mother Phoenix and father Flame, as well as a younger sister named Sparkle.
 Blaze and his friends also visit VelocityVille and Animal Island.
-As revealed in the Season 3 episode "Need for Blazing Speed," Blaze's Blazing Speed engine is not only what he uses to unleash his Blazing Speed, but it is also what allows him to drive around in general.
+As revealed in the Season 3 episode "Need for Blazing Speed", Blaze's Blazing Speed engine is not only what he uses to unleash his Blazing Speed, but it is also what allows him to drive around in general.
 On his tires, he has flame patterns, and on his sides, he has his signature flame decals.
 A standard F-150 where the SVT Raptor was introduced would be the 12th overall.
 Despite being supposedly based on the SVT Raptor, Blaze only has one row, when in reality the actual said vehicle always has 2.
 As a superhero, Blaze gets melting power, strength power, and flying power.